 EU/EEA citizens and social welfare payments

-The EU has rules on how social welfare is co-ordinated between EU/EEA countries, including Switzerland.
-These rules apply to many of the payments available in Ireland.
+The EU has rules on how social welfare is co-ordinated between EEA countries, including Switzerland.

 Types of social welfare payments

-Most payments are either based on the contributions you have made through work, or based on your means (how much income, savings and capital you and your partner have).
+Most payments are either based on the social insurance contributions you have made through work or your income (the DSP will carry out a means test to find your level of income).

-Some payments are based on your social insurance contributions (PRSI contributions).
-Your employer pays PRSI for you if you are an employee.
+Some social welfare payments are based on your social insurance contributions (PRSI) from work.
+If you are an employee, your employer pays PRSI for you.
 If you are self-employed, you pay PRSI as part of your yearly tax return.

 You can use the contributions you paid in another EEA country to qualify for these payments, but your most recent social insurance contribution must have been paid in Ireland.

 Payments based on your income